About Hot Spring County

 Courts & Case Records

-The Hot Spring County court system operates under Arkansas's unified judicial system.
-The Hot Spring County Circuit Court, located at 210 Locust Street, Malvern, AR 71901, serves as the court of general jurisdiction, hearing civil cases, criminal felonies, domestic relations matters, probate, and appeals from lower courts.
-The Circuit Court can be reached at (501) 332-2291.
+Hot Spring County court system operates under Arkansas's unified judicial system.
+Hot Spring County Circuit Court, located at 210 Locust Street, Malvern, AR 71901, is the court of general jurisdiction, hearing civil cases, criminal felonies, domestic relations matters, probate, and appeals from lower courts.
+The Circuit Court can be contacted through the office’s website.
 Hot Spring County is part of Arkansas's 7th Judicial Circuit West.
 The Circuit Clerk's Office maintains all court records and provides public access to case files.
 Arkansas Administrative Order No.

 19, along with Arkansas Code Annotated § 16-13-401, establishes the framework for public access to court records.
 Most court records are public unless sealed by court order or protected by statute (such as juvenile records, adoption records, or certain mental health proceedings).
 The Circuit Clerk's Office offers in-person case searches at the courthouse during regular business hours, typically Monday through Friday, 8:00 AM to 4:30 PM.